PNiyonkuru/Elevator-Scheduling-Program/README.md

 # Timing Requirements
 ==========================

-Our code will be capable of completing the code in the required runtime, itll be able to run atleast 10% faster than professor's simplistic code.
+Our code will be capable of completing in the required runtime, itll be able to run atleast 10% faster than professor's simplistic code.

 # Usage instructions
 =========================

-The code needs the python API provided by the professor to run and our makefile which is included.
+The code needs the python API provided by the professor to run and our makefile, which is included.
 The code takes in the buidling file as an argument.